One Piece: Manga

-The One Piece manga was licensed for an English language release by Viz Media, who published it via chapters in the manga anthology Shonen Jump, since the magazine's launch in November 2002, and in bound volumes since June 30, 2003.
+Viz Media started publishing the manga in English through its Shonen Jump manga anthology in November 2002 and started releasing the collected volumes on June 30, 2003.
 In 2009, Viz announced the release of five volumes per month during the first half of 2010 to catch up with the serialization in Japan.
 Following the discontinuation of the print Shonen Jump, Viz began releasing One Piece chapterwise in its digital successor Weekly Shonen Jump on January 30, 2012.
+After the cancellation of the digital Weekly Shonen Jump in December 2018, Viz Media started simultaneously publishing One Piece through its Shonen Jump service, and by Shueisha through Manga Plus, in January 2019.

 In the United Kingdom, the volumes were published by Gollancz Manga, starting in March 2006, until Viz Media took it over after the fourteenth volume.
-In Australia and New Zealand, the English volumes have been distributed by Madman Entertainment since November 10, 2008.
-In Poland, Japonica Polonica Fantastica is publishing the manga, Glénat in France, Panini Comics in Mexico, LARP Editores and later by Ivrea in Argentina, Planeta de Libros in Spain, Edizioni Star Comics in Italy, and Sangatsu Manga in Finland.
+In Australia and New Zealand, the English volumes have been distributed by Madman Entertainment since November 2008.